MAM-Apps/MAM-Events/README.md

 * The markers and the info windows needed better styling for better user experience
 * Add features to search for events and proper date ranges rather than from this point.
 * Add personalisation
+* Populate top 10 events in terms of distance and popularity

 ## Learnings